-A Beginner's Guide to Setting Up a Home Puja (Altar)
+A 5-Minute Guide to Setting Up a Home Puja (for Absolute Beginners)

 For many Hindus, daily puja (worship) is a cornerstone of spiritual life.
 It's a quiet time to connect with the divine, express gratitude, and set a positive tone for the day.
 If you're new to Hindu traditions or simply wish to create a sacred space in your home, setting up a home altar can seem daunting.
 But it doesn't have to be.
 The most important ingredient is your devotion ('bhakti').
 This guide will walk you through the basics in a simple, accessible way.